Diffusion Noise Feature: Accurate and Fast Generated Image Detection: Related Work

 \subsection{Generated Image Detection}

-To mitigate potential risks associated with generated images, researchers are gradually paying attention to generated image detection~\cite{sinitsa2023deep, tan2023learning, chai2020makes, corvi2023detection, cao2022end}.
+To mitigate potential risks associated with generated images, researchers are gradually paying attention to generated image detection~\cite{sinitsa2023deep,tan2023learning,chai2020makes,corvi2023detection,cao2022end}.
 CNNDetection~\cite{wang2020cnn} has discovered artifacts in the frequency domain of CNN-generated images, making detection of generated images feasible.
 It has constructed the first universal CNN-generated image detector through post-processing of images.
 Similarly, FrequencyDetection~\cite{qian2020thinking} classifies generated and real images by observing features presented after discrete cosine transformation.
 DisGRL~\cite{shi2023discrepancy} incorporates three proposed components to learn both forgery-sensitive and genuine compact visual patterns.
-DIRE~\cite{wang2023dire} utilizes the Diffusion Model to reconstruct images and observes the differences between the original and reconstructed images for image detection.
-However, these methods struggle to cope with the increasingly evolving generative models, exhibiting significant deficiencies in cross-dataset and cross-generator detection capabilities, whereas our approach addresses this critical shortfall.
+DIRE~\cite{wang2023dire} utilizes the DM to reconstruct images and observes the differences between the original and reconstructed images for image detection.
+LaRE$^2$~\cite{luo2024lare} performs detection by reconstructing the image error in the latent space.
+DRCT~\cite{chendrct} proposes utilizing high-quality diffusion reconstruction to generate hard samples and employs contrastive training to guide the learning of diffusion artifacts.